imadmoussa1/coin/README.md

 leading to a mismatch with the previous_hash field in the next block.

 ###### What about the first block?
 The first block is called the genesis block.
-We add it automaticly when initializing the Block Chain.
+We add it automaticly when initializing the Block Chain of each peers.

 #### Proof of Work algorithm